-The constant kernel is the one most widely used.
+The constant kernel is the most widely used one.
 It has been applied to diffusion limited coalescence, for example.
-In traditional aggregation with K(i, j) = constant, the typical mass grows linearly with time, and the mass distribution is exponential.
-We shall see that the latter assertion also applies to stochastic aggregation.
+In traditional aggregation with K(i, j) = const, the typical mass grows linearly with time, and the mass distribution is exponential.
+We shall see below that the latter assertion also applies for stochastic aggregation.